610.437.3255 • firstname.lastname@example.org

 - Think big.
 Use your business goals to guide the development of your marketing goals.
 Be realistic.
 Choose three to five marketing goals that can make a big difference to your business.

 - Think back.
 Experience is the best teacher so begin to develop your marketing plan by evaluating previous marketing approaches.
 What marketing strategies worked and which ones didn’t?
 What strategies deserve additional effort and funding?

 - Quantify objectives.
 Once you have established your goals, develop realistic objectives that you can quantify and evaluate.
 For example, if your goal is to increase your prospect base, one objective might be to increase your newsletter database by 20 percent by the end of the year.
 Be realistic.
 Challenge yourself but at the same time, don’t make your objectives unattainable.

 - Develop action steps.
 Once you understand your goals and what needs to be done, go one step further and determine the actual tasks you need to accomplish to support your objectives.
 For example, if your objective is to increase your newsletter database, a task might be to regularly share links to your newsletter on social media sites.

 - Develop a timeline.
-Once you determine what needs to be done, develop a realistic timeline with enough detail that you know when something needs to be done.
-Assign responsibility for the task to keep everyone accountable.
+Develop a realistic timeline with enough detail so that you know when tasks need to be accomplished.
+Assign responsibility to keep everyone accountable.

 - Review your progress.
 Periodically, review your progress and make changes as needed.
-The key is to hold yourself accountable but at the same time to be flexible enough that your marketing plan can be adapted to changing conditions.
+Hold yourself accountable but at the same time be flexible enough that your marketing plan can be adapted to changing conditions.